apache/sling-site/src/main/jbake/content/news/sling-13-released.md

 * `com.google.guava:guava`
 * `org.apache.jackrabbit:jackrabbit-jcr-rmi`

-A couple of bundles changed their artifact ID and are thus replaces with the latest version using the latest arficat ID (e.g. switch to Groovy 4).
+A couple of bundles changed their artifact ID and are thus replaced with the latest version using the latest artifact ID (e.g. switch to Groovy 4).

 ### OSGi Core R8 compliance